yet-another-project/yap-classroom/git-analysis/INSTALL.md

 These are prototypes and tests for a tool which analyzes git repositories.

-First, ensure that the `swig suitesparse atlas-lapack` packages are installed, these are required by the `numpy` and `scipy` libraries.
+First, ensure that the `swig suitesparse atlas-lapack` packages (these are specific to Arch Linux, please modify according to your distribution) are installed, these are required by the `numpy` and `scipy` libraries.

 To create a virtual environment with all the dependencies, from this directory,
 type: